NomoLynx/riscv_asm_lib/README.md

 A RISC-V assembler and linker library written in Rust, capable of parsing RISC-V assembly source text and producing ELF output for both executables and shared libraries.

+This project used diagram-to-code idea and will need [Rust Macro Internal](https://github.com/NomoLynx/rust_macro_internal) to compile.
+If you want to view the diagram please install markdown and mermiad viewer in your IDE (e.g. VSCode)

 ---

 ## Features